 Another Japanese knife, the santoku, is also similar to the nakiri.
 In fact, a nakiri knife is basically a santoku knife without a point and a flatter blade.
 This makes it more useful in a wide variety of applications in the kitchen.
 It’s built to slice, dice, chop, and also cut meats, whereas the nakiri is a focused tool, specific for cutting veggies.

 What Makes a Good Nakiri Knife?

 There are several things you should consider when looking to buy a nakiri knife.
 And, to be clear, these are exactly the same criteria we used when selecting our picks for the best nakiri knife above.
-There not a lot different than what you should look at in most kitchen knives.
-They include: blade material and finish, manufacturing process, price vs. performance (value to the consumer), and reputation (how does the knife fair in online feedback and reviews?).
+They’re not a lot different than what you should look at in most kitchen knives.
+They are include: blade material and finish, the manufacturing process, price vs. performance (value to the consumer), and reputation (how does the knife fair in online feedback and reviews?).